 Unfortunately, when you’re riding bikes on busy roads, and climbing steep slippery steps up ancient temples, medical emergencies can happen and you need to be prepared!
 A friend of ours was medevaced to Bangkok from Cambodia and spent several weeks in the hospital there to the tune of $750,000.
 Fortunately, she had travel insurance!

-We use World Nomads anytime we are travelling or on the road .
-Their comprehensive coverage includes medical emergencies, luggage & gear and trip cancellation.
+Check out World Nomads* for a quote.
+Their coverage includes medical emergencies, luggage & gear and trip cancellation.
 Hopefully, you never need to make a claim, but if you do you’ll be beyond happy you were prepared!

 When to buy a ticket for Angkor Wat?